Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 "My team will take this side!
 Men, let's move out!"
 Stark speedily walked away, but not before turning to give me a brief glare.
 He was living up to my nickname of him, Stark Mad.

 However, there was something off about this situation, but we had no time to waste.
 Eryn grabbed my hand, and we hurried along.

 Approaching the entrance to the mine, we did not hear anyone around.
 The ground in front of the mine showed signs of a scuffle, with the sight of the earth having been unnaturally manipulated.

-"Stark Mad, Destroyer of Nature."
-I joked in a deep voice.
+"Stark Mad, Destroyer of Nature," I joked in a deep voice.

 "Oh shush, you."
-Eryn objected at my mockery, but her hand was covering smile.
+Eryn objected at my mockery, but her hand was covering a smile.
 We advanced forward.

 Since the coast was clear, we glanced at the map to verify our path forward.
 While it was no maze, it wouldn't do to get lost inside.
-Being leery of any re-activated traps, Eryn walked in front with her sword drawn and casting a wind barrier around her.
-Fortunately, it did not look like the thieves bothered to reset them.
+Being leery of any re-activated traps, Eryn walked in front with her sword drawn and a wind barrier cast around her.
+Fortunately, it did not look like the thieves had time to reset them.
 Traces of the activated traps could be seen occasionally, as seen by leftover mounds of rock and debris that looked out of place among the dimly lit tunnel.
 This helped to confirm our current location as we compared with the notes the town lead had drawn on the map.